Holter monitor (24h)

 You must keep the monitor close to your body.
 This may make it hard for you to sleep.

 Occasionally there may be an uncomfortable skin reaction to the sticky electrodes.
-You should call the provider's office where it was placed to tell them about it.
+You should contact your provider's office where it was placed to tell them about it.

 Why the Test is Performed